corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 Get a list of `PaymentAccount`s for all the accounts owned by the party passed as a parameter.

-The `AccountDetails` object captures the owning key for these details which could refer to a well known party or Corda account.
+The `AccountDetails` object captures the owning key for these details which could refer to a well-known party or Corda account.

 ### Parameters